 The onset of electronic Identity Verification (eIDV) was necessary and an inevitable tool in the digital age.
 With ever-increasing profiles and identities in the online realm, businesses need to make sure that their customers and clients are real and, importantly, that they can prove they are real.
 Identity verification and confirmation is pivotal for the 21st century.

 The birth of electronic Identity Verification was, and is, mostly utilised by financial institutions and those in the financial industry, to confirm their user`s identities.
 Digitalisation in parallel with international business helps companies stay compliant.
-With newer technologies comes updated and modernised laws and regulations.
+With newer technologies come updated and modernised laws and regulations.
 A recent example would be the release of the General Data Protection Regulation (GDPR), which was implemented in 2018.

 Electronic Identity Verification is a practical appliance that supports a modernised regulation in retaliation to growth, in our digital world.
-Companies in gaming, forex, banks and any institution where one needs to register and create an account will need a form of identifying the legitimacy of their customers.
+Companies in gaming, forex, banks, and any institution where one needs to register and create an account will need a form of identifying the legitimacy of their customers.
 Therefore, with this demand in the market for verification, eIDV was born.

 A Turning Point

-2015 witnessed the first ever electronic Identity Verification service for the Middle East and North Africa (MENA) region, released by Cedar Rose.
+2015 witnessed the first-ever electronic Identity Verification service for the Middle East and North Africa (MENA) region, released by Cedar Rose.
 After a surplus of 20 years in collecting data from the MENA region, translating and transliterating to make it available in a recognised format.
-This long awaited tool revolutionised compliance for companies to utilise and verify users across MENA.
+This long-awaited tool revolutionised compliance for companies to utilise and verify users across MENA.
 Moreover, Cedar Rose`s eIDV identifying service is also offered via one single, flexible, API.